 I was truly shocked when I saw him fully prepared on ice in like 5 minutes for warm-ups.
 To be fair I thought it took longer than just a couple of minutes for a hockey player to put on full hockey gear.

-The cute moment occurred at warm-ups when Turris was showing up his mad skill with the puck, turned to our sector and pointed to little Canadian kid in front of me and tossed him the puck.
+The cute moment occurred at warm-ups when Turris was showing up his mad skill with the puck, turned to our sector and pointed to the little Canadian kid in front of me, and tossed him the puck.
 I was awwwwin for a good couple of seconds.